Acute myeloid leukemia: Signs and symptoms

 Most signs and symptoms of AML are caused by the crowding out in bone marrow of space for normal blood cells to develop.
 A lack of normal white blood cell production makes people more susceptible to infections.
 A low red blood cell count (anemia) can cause fatigue, paleness, shortness of breath and palpitations.
 A lack of platelets can lead to easy bruising, bleeding from the nose (epistaxis), small blood vessels on the skin (petechiae) or gums, or bleeding with minor trauma.
-Other symptoms may include fever, fatigue worse than what can be attributed to anaemia alone, weight loss and loss of appetite.
+Other symptoms may include fever, fatigue worse than what can be attributed to anemia alone, weight loss, and loss of appetite.

 Enlargement of the spleen may occur in AML, but it is typically mild and asymptomatic.
 Lymph node swelling is rare in most types of AML, except for acute myelomonocytic leukemia (AMML).
 The skin can be involved in the form of leukemia cutis; Sweet's syndrome; or non-specific findings: flat lesions (macules), raised lesion papules, pyoderma gangrenosum and vasculitis.

 Some people with AML may experience swelling of the gums because of infiltration of leukemic cells into the gum tissue.
-Involvement of other parts of the body such as the gastrointestinal tract, respiratory tract and other parts is possible but less common.
+Involvement of other parts of the body, such as the gastrointestinal tract, respiratory tract, and other parts, is possible but less common.
 One area which has particular importance for treatment is whether there is involvement of the meninges around the central nervous system.